aaron-price/console-dog/README.md

 This pun was brought to you by [Aaron Price](https://github.com/aaron-price).
 Hire me!

-Also amusing; this script is 413 bytes.
+Also amusing: this script is 419 bytes.